benjaminmweribaya/CLI-based-Reading-Tracker-Application/README.md

 5. Calculate percentage completion for books.
 6. Search for books by title or author.
 7. Sort books.
+8. Delete a user.
+9. Delete a book.
+10. Delete a reading progress.
 0. Exit the application.

 ## Project Structure